SlayerLeon/generator_for_/README.md

 # generator_for_
-This script generate link for Yandex.Cloud and Pastebin
+This script generate link for Yandex.Disk and Pastebin